A project is co-funded by the Erasmus+ Programme of the European Union, 2016-1-SE01-KA201-022109.

 The childcare professionals, the kindergarten teachers, childminders and other carers are often among the first persons from the new cultural and educational environment that the young migrant families build the relationship with.
 All of the project activities will, therefore, include valuing children’s first language, involving the families in the language learning and promote their home language and culture while building the second language skills, which influences attitudes to education for a lifetime.

-On 24 and 25 November 2016, the Kick-off meeting of MUTUAL project was held in Söderhamn in Sweden where the CFL is based.
+On 24 and 25 November 2016, the Kick-off meeting of the MUTUAL project was held in Söderhamn in Sweden where the CFL is based.
 The meeting was attended by ten people from 4 organizations.
 During the meeting, the partners have agreed upon the tasks and the target group.
 Moreover, the financial issues and duties of all the partners were clarified.

 The second project meeting took place on 16 and 17 May 2017 in Prague, Czech Republic.
 The aim of the meeting was to discuss the final version of the Visibility study which consists of two main parts, namely Secondary data on migration and Survey data based on qualitative interviews (Visibility study can be downloaded in pdf format).
 In addition, the partners agreed on the form of Catalogue skills and knowledge which should summarize the best methods and practices of working with foreign children.
 Based on this Catalogue, national training programs will be developed.